2013 Colorado floods: Media response

-Media such as 9News, 7News, FOX 31 and more covered the entire event for nearly the entire time it was present.
-The National Weather Service issued Flood and Flash Flood Warnings for all the affected areas.
-These warnings were complained about by residents in the hardest hit counties in the beginning, saying they were very pestering.
+Local media such as 9News, 7News, FOX 31 and more covered the event for its whole duration.

+Relief

 Federal aid

 President Barack Obama first declared a state of emergency for Boulder, El Paso, and Larimer counties, with an additional 12 counties added September 16: Adams, Arapahoe, Broomfield, Clear Creek, Denver, Fremont, Jefferson, Morgan, Logan, Pueblo, Washington and Weld counties.
 This authorized federal search and rescue teams, as well as supplies such as food, water, cots, generators, and emergency flood control measures.
 Obama also declared a major disaster specifically for Boulder County, which provides for federal recovery assistance such as temporary housing, home repairs, and low-cost loans.

 On September 25, 2013, Rep. Cory Gardner (R-CO) introduced the bill To authorize the Secretary of Transportation to obligate funds for emergency relief projects arising from damage caused by severe weather events in 2013 (H.R.
 3174; 113th Congress).
 If passed, the bill would "exempt Colorado from a cap on funding, contained in Division A of Public Law 113-2 (The Disaster Relief Appropriations Act, 2013), from the Federal Aid Highways Emergency Relief program of $100 million per emergency incident."
 When arguing in favor of the bill, Rep. Cory Gardner cited the statistics that the flood affected "two hundred mile-lanes of highway."

 The shutdown of the United States federal government from October 1–17, 2013 stopped federal relief aid funding going to recovery efforts in Colorado.
 The state of Colorado began paying the National Guard for continuing relief efforts until the Federal Emergency Management Agency (FEMA) could reimburse the State government at the end of the shutdown.
 The state hopes to be reimbursed for at least 75% of the funds.

-The shutdown compromise signed on October 17, 2013 includes funding for Colorado relief efforts, specifically referencing Rep. Gardner's bill H.R.
+The shutdown compromise signed on October 17, 2013, includes funding for Colorado relief efforts, specifically referencing Rep. Gardner's bill H.R.
 3174; 113th Congress.
 The cap typically set at $100 million has been raised to $450 million in light of Colorado's current conditions.
 It is not uncommon for this cap to be raised for disaster struck areas such as those states hit by Hurricane Sandy or Hurricane Katrina.